The James J. McGoldrick Scholarship for

 For all of his efforts in advancing the friendship between Germany and the United States of America, Dr. James J. McGoldrick was awarded the “German Federal Service Cross on a Sash” (or: "Bundesverdienstkreuz am Band”) in 1987 by Germany’s then-President, Dr. Richard von Weizsäcker.

 The James J. McGoldrick Scholarship for Excellence in German provides a generous scholarship for students who have chosen German as their major or dual major.
 To be considered for this scholarship, declared German or dual German major students must maintain a minimum QPA of 3.75 in German during their first, their second and their third years at the college; and, must also remain in good academic standing overall.

 This scholarship, which reduces a student’s tuition expense, starts during a student’s first year at the college and is bestowed upon her or him because of the student’s interest in the study of German, her or his documented success both in high school and beyond, as well as the student’s declared intent to make the knowledge of German the basis for a future career.
-(Other requirements, like letters of recommendation from high school teachers, etc. apply.)

 The Rev. Eugene P. Finnegan, SJ Scholarship

 The scholarship is named after Father Eugene P. Finnegan, SJ, who came to Canisius in 1967 as an assistant professor of modern languages.
 For the following 19 years, he spent most of his time teaching German, the language he loved.
 He also served as chair of the Modern Language Department and was president of the Faculty Senate.
 He was the rector of the Jesuit Community from 1980 until his death in 1986.
 He moderated the German Club and was responsible for organizing the college’s annual German Christmas Mass.
 A beloved faculty member and friend, Father Finnegan is memorialized through this scholarship fund.